xJonathanLEI/starkli/book/src/signers.md

 starkli signer gen-keypair
 ```

 For commands that expect a signer, you can then use the `--private-key <KEY>` option.
+Alternatively, you can set the `STARKNET_PRIVATE_KEY` environment variable to make command invocations easier.